Mike Byrne (drummer)

-Michael William Byrne (born February 6, 1990) is an American drummer who was a member of the band The Smashing Pumpkins.
+Michael William Byrne (born February 6, 1990) is an American drummer who was a member of the rock band The Smashing Pumpkins.
 When Pumpkins frontman Billy Corgan called for rehearsals to replace Jimmy Chamberlin, Byrne auditioned and was chosen out of thousands of applicants.
 He played drums in Sky Saxon tribute band Spirits in the Sky for six shows in August 2009, along with Corgan, Kerry Brown, Kevin Dippold, Mark Tulin, Linda Strawberry, Ysanne Spevack, Mark Weitz, and Dave Navarro, and also performs drums on the Pumpkins project, Teargarden by Kaleidyscope.
-As a part of Teargarden, Mike contributed drumming duties on Oceania, the Pumpkins' eighth full-length album.
+As a part of Teargarden, Byrne contributed drumming duties on Oceania, the Pumpkins' eighth full-length album.
 On April 17, 2010, Byrne played his first show under the Smashing Pumpkins moniker in celebration of Record Store Day.

 On June 13, 2014, Billy Corgan reported that Byrne had left the band.

 Early life

 Byrne grew up in the Portland suburb of Beaverton, Oregon with his parents Eric and Chris Byrne and his sister, Elise Byrne.
 He started playing the drums regularly at age 12 and later played in local bands the Mercury Tree, Bearcubbin'! and Moses, Smell the Roses.
-By his freshman year of high school he was quickly recognized by upper-class musicians as not only a prolific drummer but as a singer/guitarist after performing a cover of a Staind song in which Byrne provided both percussion and vocals with two other guitarists from his freshman class.
-He also participated in marching band and marched on drumline while in high school.
 While attending Beaverton High School, from which he graduated in 2008, he worked at McDonald's to save money for college.

 The Smashing Pumpkins

 On August 17, 2009, he was officially named as the new drummer for the Smashing Pumpkins.
 The Pumpkins were already one of his favorite bands, with Jimmy Chamberlin among his most influential drummers.
 Byrne's YouTube channel, which he created three years prior to joining the band, had been "MarquisinSpadez", a reference to the song "Marquis in Spades", from the Smashing Pumpkins' Zero EP.

 In 2011, Byrne won best "Up and Coming" drummer in Modern Drummers Reader's Poll.

-In June 2014, Billy Corgan reported that Byrne had been asked to leave the band.
+In June 2014, Billy Corgan reported that Byrne had left the band.